kiat/tx-soil-moisture/Model_Comparison_Code/README.md

 * Ensure GNU grep is updated.
 * Prepare the necessary directories

+OR
+look in the requirements.txt in order to install the correct packages.

 ## 2. Run the script

 ```bash
 ./run_model_comparison.sh
 ```

+To further play with arguments that the script is using(including train_split, val_split, input_steps, output_steps, num_stations, etc.), you can modify run_model_comparison.sh

 ## 3. Results
 stored in saved_models and evaluation_results.csv, feature_importance_results.csv and various model results.